RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     b.
 Right-click the line for the error and select **Quick Fix**.

-        The **Quick Fix** window opens.

     c.
-Select **Enable copybook path entry for directory containing CTIMERD** and click **Finish**.

-        This displays a message that the directory containing the copybook is not on the copybook path for the project.
+In the **Quick Fix** window, select **Enable copybook path entry for directory containing CTIMERD**, and click **Finish**.
+You see  a message that the directory containing the copybook is not on the copybook path for the project.

     d.
 Click **Yes** to add the `Bankdemo > jcl` folder where you moved the copybook to the copybook path of the project.

     This triggers a rebuild of the project which now compiles cleanly as it now locates the copybook.

 9. Check the errors in the listing file, `ZBNKPRT1.lst`, as follows:

-    1. Double-click the `.lst` file in the `Listing` folder.
+    -  Double-click the `.lst` file in the `Listing` folder.

         The lines that include syntax errors are marked with double asterisks (\*\*).
         ![](images/d088a3026590cf9c0ea87f816326877d.png)